Two people look at rear-end collision car damage. | Maggiano, DiGirolamo & Lizzi

 Other Possible Scenarios in Rear-End Accidents

-In addition to driver error, several additional factors can lead to rear-end accidents.
+In addition to driver error, several other factors can lead to rear-end car crashes.
 Maybe the driver’s brakes failed or the road surface was too slippery for the trailing driver to maintain control under harsh braking.

 If you got rear-ended and suffered serious injuries in the accident, your lawyer may be able to pursue a claim against one or more third parties as well.